nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - Extend livelesson model to include things passed into the web UI like user ids for LMSs
 - **Lesson Networking** - The existing model works well but has shortcomings.
 - http://www.imagezap.org/dungeons-and-developers/

+## Definition of Done

+With MP1, we have an opportunity to really improve on some of the shortcomings of the original approach.
+If we go through this plan and just barely implement the features described, we will have failed.
+Rather, each item in this plan needs to be thought through properly, and quality must take priority.

+To facilitate this, it's important that we have a definition of what "done" means to this project, and especially the MP1 initiative.
+It's not enough just to write the feature, it needs to meet a minimum set of requirements that apply to all contributions of any kind.
+All MP1 work (and beyond) needs to meet these:

+- **Sufficient test coverage** - At least 85% test coverage for all new code.
+That said, not all tests are the same, and you can have really poorly tested code with 100% test coverage.
+Therefore, this goal shouldn't be followed blindly, but rather, attention should be paid to writing **good tests** that actually accomplish their goals.
+This guidance will be reflected in all Pull Request reviews

+- **Docs updates** - not all changes require docs updates.
+Maybe a contribution simply refactors a function that's never exposed to the user.
+However, docs updates should at least be considered for all new MP1 work.
+Be prepared to either provide a docs PR for your work, or provide a reason why you think its not needed.